vitek-hrac/eduxo-Workstation/README.md

 4. Sit back comfortably with a cup of good coffee and wait for the installation of all tools to complete.

-## Use

-**This environment can be used to teach practical exercises in the areas of:**
-- Linux workstation administration,
-- Linux server administration,
-- Linux security,
-- Linux network service management,
-- introduction to computer networks,
-- switching and routing,
-- security in computer networks,
-- computer network administration and monitoring,
-- computer network diagnostics,
-- computer network design.
-- cryptography,
-- security of networks and services,
-- computer network administration and supervision,
-- detection and prevention of network attacks,
-- security testing.

-**This environment CANNOT be used to teach practical exercises in the areas of:**
-- Windows workstation administration
-- Windows server administration
-- Windows security
-- Windows network services management